constbeecoding/constbeecoding/README.md

 Nice to meet you!
 I am a firm supporter of LGBTQ rights 🏳️‍🌈 , diversity and inclusion, Black Lives Matter ✊, and communication.

+Trying to cast some Web Spells.
 An asipiring Web Developer, UI/UX Designer and a lifelong learner.
 Experienced in working with International Teams, and supporting teams.
 I would love to help Non-Profits with online presence and WCAG accessibility.

 I'm studying: Front End (HTML, CSS, Javascript, Sass, UI/UX Design, Using APIs, CMS, React) and helping Non-Profits with tech.
 Bachelors in Japanese Language and TESOL, Front End Web Development Student at Treehouse Tech